CardSorting/DreamBeeSQL/changelog/implementation-strategy/IMPLEMENTATION-ROADMAP.md

 3. **Incremental** - Add features based on actual needs
 4. **Realistic** - Set achievable goals and timelines

-**Target**: Working batteries-included Next.js framework in 3 months, with clear path to production use.
+**Target**: Working Next.js organizational toolkit in 3 months, with clear path to production use.